How can you tell if they are genuine?

 300 million people in the euro area use euro banknotes and coins for their cash payments.
 Moreover, between 10% and 20%

-of euro banknotes in circulation, in terms of value, are used outside the euro area.
+of euro banknotes in circulation, in titles of value, are used outside the euro area.
 Inevitably, the currency's

 importance and high international profile make it attractive for counterfeiters.
 Although this threat has been